aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to PPTM" h2="Export PDF to PPTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to PPTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPTM.
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert PDF to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides developers with the tools they need to quickly and efficiently convert PDF documents to PPTM format.

+The process of converting PDF to PPTM begins with Aspose.PDF for Java.
+This API allows developers to export PDF documents to PPTX format.
+Once the PDF document has been converted to PPTX, developers can then use Aspose.Slides for Java to convert the PPTX document to PPTM.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to quickly and easily convert PPTX documents to PPTM format.

+Aspose.Total for Java also provides developers with a number of other features and benefits.
+For example, developers can use the API to create, edit, and manipulate PowerPoint presentations.
+They can also use the API to convert presentations to other popular formats such as PDF, HTML, and XPS.
+Additionally, developers can use the API to add text, images, and other elements to presentations.

+Overall, Aspose.Total for Java is an ideal solution for developers who need to quickly and easily convert PDF documents to PPTM format.
+The suite of APIs provides developers with the tools they need to quickly and efficiently convert PDF documents to PPTM format.
+Additionally, the API provides developers with a number of other features and benefits that make it an ideal solution for developers who need to create, edit, and manipulate PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}